chandralek/mysql/README.md

 So we need to load that schema into database, So those applications will dectect them and run accordingly.

-1. Load the schema for
+1. Load the schema for Shipping Service